Italian MPs Vote Against Reform Of Eurozone Rescue Fund - UrduPoint

 Italian MPs Vote Against Reform Of Eurozone Rescue Fund

-Rome, (APP - UrduPoint / Pakistan Point News - 21st Dec, 2023) Italy's lower house of parliament, including members of Prime Minister Giorgia Meloni's party, rejected an opposition motion to approve a reform of the eurozone's bailout fund on Thursday.
+Rome, (APP - UrduPoint / Pakistan Point News - 21st Dec, 2023) Italy's lower house of parliament, including members of Prime Minister Giorgia Meloni's party, on Thursday rejected an opposition motion to approve a reform of the eurozone's bailout fund.

-But it is likely that Meloni's hard-right government will come back with its own proposal for ratification, with some conditions, analysts said.
+But Meloni's hard-right government will likely come back with its proposal for ratification, with some conditions, analysts said.

 Italy is the only country that has not yet ratified a 2021 reform of the European Stability Mechanism (ESM), which strengthened the fund's financial firepower and increased its authority to supervise countries in difficulty.